hashicorp/packer-plugin-docker/.web-docs/components/builder/docker/README.md

 While Docker has many features, Packer views Docker simply as a container runner.
 To that end, Packer is able to repeatedly build these containers using portable provisioning scripts.

+**Note**: starting with v1.1.0, this builder supports bootstrapping a build from a Dockerfile.
+This slightly conflicts with the original intent, but practically, for users who already have working Dockerfile-centric pipelines, this limitation was a hinderance to adopting Packer for later provisioning images, so we opted to add this capability to the builder.

 ## Overriding the host directory